ISEAT 2026

 KLIPPEL is heading to ISEAT 2026 in Shenzhen, China

 From September 12–13, 2026, the 11th International Symposium on Electroacoustic Technologies (ISEAT) will bring together renowned experts, industry leaders, and senior engineers from around the world to discuss the latest developments in electroacoustic technologies and applications.
-Together with our Chinese distributor Klippel Technologies, our engineer Christian Bellmann will attend the event to connect with industry professionals and present KLIPPEL’s latest measurement and testing solutions for electroacoustic systems.
+Our engineer Christian Bellmann will attend the event to connect with industry professionals and present KLIPPEL’s latest measurement and testing solutions for electroacoustic systems.

 Christian Bellmann will also present the paper “Acoustic Center Localization for Holographic Directivity Measurements of Loudspeakers”, co-authored with Prof. Wolfgang Klippel and Yuyang Liu.

-In addition, visitors will have the opportunity to join a special ISEAT Master Class on “Vibration and Radiation of Loudspeakers”, taking place over two days:
+In addition, visitors will have the opportunity to join a special ISEAT Master Class on “Loudspeaker Directivity Measurement”, taking place on September 13, 2026 from 1:30 pm to 6:00 pm in Hall 5.

 GENERAL INFORMATION ABOUT ISEAT 2026